lv042/Weather-Wizard/docs/research.md

 Microservice architecture, on the other hand, is more complicated and necessitates more infrastructure resources.
 It is often better suited for bigger and more complicated applications that require high scalability, fault tolerance, and autonomous service deployment.

 Nevertheless, the particular objectives and constraints of the project ultimately decide between monolithic and microservice design.
 If the project is projected to grow significantly in the future or if it requires independent scaling and deployment of various services, microservice architecture may be a better option.
 On the other hand, if the project is anticipated to have a lower scope and scale or if simplicity and convenience of development and management are the primary criteria, a monolithic design could be more suited.

+## How could such an implementation look like?

+The most widely used standard for APIs in a monolith architecture is Rest.

+The REST API (Representational State Transfer) is a web-based software architecture approach for developing scalable and adaptable distributed systems.
+A RESTful API enables customers to access and alter resources over HTTP using established methods.

+Clients should be able to conduct conventional CRUD (Create, Read, Update, Delete) activities on resources defined by URIs via a REST API (Uniform Resource Identifiers).
+The API should use a stateless communication paradigm, in which the server does not save the client's state and each request provides all of the information needed to process it.

 ## References